alakoff/liri-node-app/README.md

 ## LIRI User Guide

-To use LIRI you must open and use a terminal window.
+To use LIRI you must complete the following setup steps:

+    * Clone or download the Github repository https://github.com/alakoff/liri-node-app
+    * Open and use a terminal window
+    * Ensure that you are currently located in the directory "liri-node-app"
+    * Issue LIRI a command

 Issue LIRI a command, from a terminal prompt, following this format: